rishisareen/rishisareen.github.io/blog/_posts/2025-09-13-Protein-Myths.md

 **Reality Check:** Calling protein powder "steroids" is like calling flour "drugs" because bread makes you feel good.
 It's processed food, like milk powder, just with more protein.
 Not magic, definitely not steroids, just convenient nutrition.

 ### **Myth 5: "Protein se body mein garmi hoti hai!"**
 **Reality Check:** This is our desi version of "protein is heating."
 Yes, protein digestion slightly raises body temperature (called thermic effect), but so does climbing stairs or arguing with the cable-wallah.
-It's actually good—it means you're burning more calories!
+It's actually good.
+It means you're burning more calories!

 ### **Myth 6: "Vegetarians ko protein nahi mil sakta!"**
 **Reality Check:** Harder?
 Yes.
 Impossible?
 No way.
 With paneer, dals, soy, Greek yogurt, nuts, and millets, vegetarians can absolutely hit their targets.
 It just requires more planning than a non-vegetarian meal (but then again, what doesn't?).